rambasnet/NodeJS/README.md

 # NodeJSNotebooks
-Jupyter notebooks for learning Javascript using NodeJS
+Jupyter notebooks for learning Javascript using Node

 # Requirements
 - NodeJS